PlasmaPy/plasmapy.github.io/pages/meetings/summer-school-2024.md

 from central Philadelphia).
 After introducing how to use PlasmaPy, this workshop will help participants learn how to contribute to an open source software project.

+This summer school will fall under the [PlasmaPy Code of Conduct].

 ## Schedule